A note on language

 White anti-racist culture:

-Note: Magazine submissions will not be judged based on what language is used; we are looking for stories that illuminate the complexity of our lived experiences and practice, no matter how you talk about them.
+Note: Magazine submissions are not judged based on what language is used; we are looking for stories that illuminate the complexity of our lived experiences and practice, no matter how you talk about them.